Pansori: Pansori masterpiece singer

 Pansori masterpiece refers to a person who sings exceptionally well in the intestines of Pansori.

 The best literature of Pansori is "Chunhyangga," which was published in "The Cartoon House" by Yu Jin (1711-1791).

-The best singers of Pansori were Uchundae, Kwon Sam-deuk, and Moheung-gap, which appeared in "Guanwoohee" of Song Man-jae, and Hahandam, which appeared in "Gapsin Wanmun", and were from the reign of King Yeongjo and King Jeongjo of modern Joseon.
+The best singers of Pansori were Uchundae, Kwon Sam-deuk, and Moheung-gap, who appeared in "Guanwoohee" of Song Man-jae, and Hahandam, who appeared in "Gapsin Wanmun", and were from the reign of King Yeongjo and King Jeongjo of modern Joseon.
 There must have been a masterpiece of pansori even before Uchundae and Haundam, but it remains only in the literature or is not oralized.

 During the reign of King Sunjo, outstanding masters came out to form various groups in pansori, including Kwon Sam-deuk, Hwanghaecheon, Songheungrok, Bangmanchun, Yeom Gye-dal, Moheunggap, Kim Gye-cheol, Gosogwan, Sin Man-yeop, Song Gwang-rok, and Judeokgi.
 Eight of these are called eight people.
 The names of these master singers are also seen in Shin Jae-hyo's "The Clown."
 From this time on, a "sori clown" focusing on sound appeared, distinguishing it from a traditional "aniri clown" focusing on "aniri."

 The early days of King Cheoljong and King Gojong corresponded to the heyday of pansori.
 Famous singers such as Park Yu-jeon, Park Man-soon, Lee Il-chi, Kim Se-jong, Song Woo-ryong, Jeong Start-up, Jung Chun-pung, Kim Chang-rok, Jang Ja-baek, Kim Chan-up, and Lee Chang-yoon came out to lead Pansori to a highly artistic level.
 They formed various factions based on the relationship between private affairs and regional delay, and eight of them were selected as the late eight singers.